Army of the Isthmus

-The Army of the Isthmus (Kannaksen Armeija) was a formation of the Finnish Army during the Winter War.
+The Army of the Isthmus (Kannaksen Armeija) was an army formation of the Finnish Army during the Winter War.
 It was stationed on the Karelian Isthmus and was the largest formation of the Finnish Army, as it was charged to defend the important isthmus.

 Organisation

 The army was organized into two corps.
 At the beginning of the war it had one division in reserve.
 Along the Soviet border four delaying groups of smaller units was deployed.